vinayakms221/Inventory_Management_with_DeepLearning/README.md

-WebApp which will categorise the pictures of apparels uploaded by user.
-The categorised images will be stored into particular location as per the category.
-As of now the models used are for caregorising Men apparels.
+WebApp which will categorize the pictures of apparels uploaded by user.
+The categorized images will be stored into particular location as per the category.
+As of now the models used are for caregorizing Men apparels.